Some countries have resisted 1.5°C goal in COP27 text, US says | Headlines

 A few countries have resisted mentioning a global goal of limiting warming to 1.5 degrees Celsius in the official text of the COP27 summit in Egypt, U.S. Special Climate Envoy John Kerry said at the conference on Saturday.
 "You're absolutely correct.
 There are very few countries, but a few, that have raised the issue of not mentioning this word or that word," Kerry said when asked about opposition by some governments to mentioning the 1.5C target.

-"But the fact is, that in Glasgow that was adopted, the language is there.
-And I know...
+"But the fact is that, in Glasgow that was adopted, the language is there.
+And I know ...
 Egypt doesn't intend to be the country that hosts a retreat from what was achieved in Glasgow," Kerry said, referring to last year's COP summit in Scotland.
-World governments agreed in 2015 during a U.N. summit in France to try to limit the average global temperature increase to 1.5C, a deal dubbed the Paris Agreement that was seen as a massive breakthrough in international ambition to fight climate change.
+World governments agreed in 2015 during a U.N. summit in France to try to limit the average global temperature increase to 1.5C, a deal dubbed the Paris Agreement that was seen as a breakthrough in international climate ambition.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)